MerrickMath/MerrickMath.github.io/2021Statistics.md

     * AP Classroom Videos 8.1-8.3

 * Homework
-   * ALL AP Central Assigned Problems
+   * AP Central Assigned Problems

 A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>